reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

     abstract String getContent();
 }
 ```
-After defining the immutable class we, need to add one more annotation to the class definition.
+After defining the immutable class, we need to add one more annotation to the class definition.

 The `@Value.Style` annotation is a meta-annotation for defining what will the annotation processor generate.
 We set the strictBuilder attribute to true, meaning that generated builder should be strict.

 ### Strict Builder Usage
 Strict builder means that we cannot set the value to the same variable twice inside building steps.
-We are making the builder implementation immutable.
+We are making the builder implementation immutable:

 ```java
 public class BuildersService {